brurucy/dire/README.md

 ## How to run

-`cargo run ./data/lubm/0/tbox.ntenc ./data/lubm/0/abox.ntenc rdfs 1 1`
+`cargo run ./data/lubm/toy/tbox.ntenc ./data/lubm/toy/abox.ntenc rdfspp 1 1`

-This will output **the number of inferred triples**.
+This will output **the number of inferred triples**, which should be 28 for the Abox, as it was hand calculated at https://github.com/brurucy/ntencoder/blob/master/tests/data/expected_materialization.org

 ## How to encode T and A boxes?